KDAB/KDSoap/README.txt

 With best regards,

-the KDAB KD Soap team.
+the KDAB KD Soap Team.